radareorg/radare2-book/src/visual_mode/visual_disassembly.md

 ## Visual Disassembly

+The visual disassembler mode in radare2 is accessed by pressing 'p' after entering the V command.
+This mode displays the disassembled code in a structured format, making it easier to read and navigate through the program's instructions.

+In this view, users can scroll through the code, examine function calls, and identify control flow structures.
+The layout includes address information, machine code, and human-readable assembly instructions.
+This presentation helps in understanding the program's logic and behavior.

+The visual disassembler mode also offers various keybindings for quick actions such as jumping to specific addresses, adding comments, or setting breakpoints.

+In other words, it's like using the `pd` command from the shell but in an interactive way.

+For example, you can press the `spacebar` key to toggle between the control-flow-graph and linear disassembly listing.
+Or press the numeric comments `;[1]` in the jump/reference hints next to the instructions to quickly jump there.

 ### Navigation

 Move within the Disassembly using arrow keys or `hjkl`.
 Use `g` to seek directly to a flag or an offset, type it when requested by the prompt: `[offset]>`.

 Follow a jump or a call using the `number` of your keyboard `[0-9]` and the number on the right in disassembly to follow a call or a jump.
 In this example typing `1` on the keyboard would follow the call to `sym.imp.__libc_start_main` and therefore, seek at the offset of this symbol.

 ```